Scheduling Open

 Emotional Tensions and Unresolved Conflicts

-Emotional tensions and unresolved conflicts can arise from a variety of factors, such as longstanding resentments or grudges that resurface during the probate process and beliefs about how the probate should be handled and what the decedent’s intent and wishes were.
+Emotional tensions and unresolved conflicts can arise from a variety of factors, ranging from long-standing resentments or grudges that resurface during the probate process to beliefs concerning how the probate should be handled and what the decedent’s intent and wishes were.

 These emotional and interpersonal factors can create a hostile environment, making it difficult for siblings to cooperate, communicate effectively, and work towards a common goal.